shwetapai/Predicting-Customer-Churn-for-a-Telecom-Company/README.md

-# Project 3: Summary

-## Using Supervised Machine Learning to Predict Customer Churn
+# Project 3: Using Supervised Machine Learning to Predict Customer Churn

 **Objective**